Pseudo and quasi quark PDF in the BFKL approximation: Quark quasi-PDF

 \subsection{Quasi PDF in the leading and next-to-leading approximation}

 To obtain the quasi-PDF in the leading and next-to-leading approximation, we follow a similar approach as employed for the pseudo-PDF.
-Thus, our point of departure is Eq. (\ref{q-2leadingres-sum}), which we rewrite using the notation specific to the quasi-PDF, namely, $LP^-=\varsigma P_\xi$, $-z^2=\varsigma^2>0$, and introducing the four-vector $\xi^\mu\equiv {z^\mu\over |z|} = {z^\mu\over |\varsigma|}$.
+Thus, our starting point is eq. (\ref{q-2leadingres-sum}), which we rewrite using the notation specific to the quasi-PDF as we did in the previous subsection.
 The result (\ref{q-2leadingres-sum}) must undergo an inverse Mellin transformation and a Fourier transformation in the quasi-PDF definition, i.e., maintaining the orientation of the $z^\mu$ vector fixed.
-Taking these considerations into account, we derive the following:

-Notice that to arrive at (\ref{quasiPDFfourier1}) we have restored the $x^-$-component of the fields which at high-energy depend only on $x^+$ and $x_\perp$.
-We can now proceed performing the Fourier transform.
-We have
+First, let us obtain the quasi-distribution in the LT and NLT as inverse Mellin transform of eq. (\ref{q-2leadingres-sum}) which is (recall that $\omega=j-1$):